plevart/lambda-hacks/README.md

 lambda-hacks
 ============

-Various experiments in JDK8 lambda world
+Various hacks in the JDK8 lambda world